Group-wise oracle-efficient algorithms for online multi-group learning: Introduction

 The use of highly expressive families of groups has been a recent focus in the ML fairness literature, where fairness with respect to such rich families of groups is seen as compromise between coarse notions of statistical fairness that ignore intersectionality, and individualized notions of fairness that are typically difficult to ensure~\cite{kearns_preventing_2018, hebert-johnson_multicalibration_2018, kim_multiaccuracy_2018, globus-harris_algorithmic_2022, globus-harris_multicalibration_2023}.
 For example, if groups are defined by simple combinations of demographic attributes (e.g., linear threshold functions), then the number of subsequences determined by these groups may grow exponentially with the number of attributes.
 To deal with the intractability of explicit enumeration of groups, these prior works rely on optimization oracles that implicitly search through the family of groups.
 In this work, we seek to do the same, but for the online (as opposed to batch) problem at hand.

 Another motivation for multi-group learning with rich families of groups comes from the literature on ``subgroup robustness''~\cite{sagawa2020distributionally}, where one is concerned with the test-time distribution shifting from the training distribution by restricting to subsets (or ``subgroups'') of the feature space.
 Such scenarios have been practically motivated, for instance, in medical domains where training data sets are constructed to include data from all patients (healthy and sick) as a matter of convenience, but the population relevant to the application is only a subset of the sick patients for which an intervention is potentially possible~\cite{oakden-rayner_hidden_2019}.
-It may be difficult to anticipate which subgroup will ultimately be relevant (or even to provide an explicit shortlist of such subgroups), but multi-group learning with a very rich and expressive family of groups $\cG$ ensures that all subgroups well-approximated by a group in $\cG$ will be ``covered''.
+It may be difficult to anticipate which subgroup will ultimately be relevant (or even to provide an explicit shortlist of such subgroups), but multi-group learning with a very rich and expressive family of groups $\cG$ ensures that, as long as a subgroup is well-approximated or within the collection $\cG$, it obtains our theoretical guarantees.
+This motivates dealing with large or potentially infinite $\cG$ to provide guarantees for as many subgroups as possible.